Skip to content

 Defining Outsourcing and Its Scope

 Outsourcing refers to the practice of contracting external organizations to handle specific business functions.
-These functions can range from manufacturing and customer service to IT management and accounting.
+Businesses may choose to outsource a range of tasks depending on their needs.

 Benefits and Challenges of Outsourcing